jomas94/MusicFestival/README.md

 # MusicFestival

-First project using SASS/SCSS concat, minification and mappging all files .scss and .js with Gulp.
+First project using SASS/SCSS for style and Gulp for concat, minification and mappging all .scss and .js files.

 Also, used <b>ScrollIntoView</b> for the smooth effect when scrolling the page; and <b>Intersection Observer</b> to trigger the effect on the navbar.